Best South France Museums

 Best South France Museum #1: Pont du Gard

 This extraordinary Roman aqueduct located just north of Nimes is another UNESCO World Heritage Site located in South France.
-Complete with excellent museum & visitors centre and mediterranean garden, the Pont du Gard, South of France is a special place to visit.
+Complete with excellent museum & visitors centre and Mediterranean garden, the Pont du Gard, South of France is a special place to visit.
 There is an excellent exhibition and video in the visitor centres about how the Pont du Gard was built and some of the findings from the recent excavations.

 Best South France Museums #2: Arles' Archeology museum

 The Musee de l'Arles Antiques, situated in Arles, South of France, opposite the remains of the Roman Circus, was opened in 1995.
 The wonderfully modern triangular building, designed by Henri Ciriani is a truly stunning piece of architecture and worthy of a visit on its own.
-The Musee de l'Arles Antiques presents collections of artefacts and important archeological discoveries from around Arles and across Provence.
-A unit of Arles' archeology museum also undertakes important restoration work and in particular has drawn academic praise for its work on restoring Roman mosaics.
+The Musee de l'Arles Antiques presents collections of artefacts and important archaeological discoveries from around Arles and across Provence.
+A unit of Arles' archaeology museum also undertakes important restoration work and in particular has drawn academic praise for its work on restoring Roman mosaics.

 Best South France Museums #3: Villa Loupian